Serving European lawyers; information on the temporary exercise of the profession

 - in Hungary: Ügyvéd

 - in Cyprus: Δικηγόρος (Dikigoros).

-A prerequisite for the temporary exercise of the profession in Germany is the use of the professional title that may be used under the law of the country of origin.
-Anyone who is subsequently entitled to use the professional title of "lawyer" (as is the case in Austria, for example) must also state the professional organization to which he or she belongs in the country of origin (e.g. Vienna Bar Association).
+A prerequisite for the temporary exercise of the profession in Germany is the use of the professional title that may be used according to the law of the country of origin.
+Anyone who is subsequently entitled to use the professional title "Rechtsanwalt" (such as in Austria) must also indicate the professional organization to which he belongs in the country of origin (e.g. Vienna Bar Association).

 The entitlement to practice the profession of a lawyer in the country of origin must be proven upon request of the competent bar association, court or authority before which the European lawyer providing services appears.

 Certificate of membership of the legal profession issued by the competent authority in the home Member State

 Links to more information

 Responsible for editing: Bayerisches Staatsministerium der Justiz

 - Online transactions, Bavaria-wide